Feliciaratau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes a script that writes into a file 9-duplicate_last_line writes the script that duplicates the last line of a file
+writes a script that writes into a file 9-duplicate_last_line writes the script that duplicates the last line of a file 10-no_more_js weites the script that deletes all the regular file with an extention that ate present in the current directory